Certified Management Accountant: CMA program (for accounting graduates/professional accountants)

 The CMA program from Australia is designed as the first post-graduate level management accounting qualification in the world.
-There are other unique aspects to ICMA's Education program.
-It was the first professional body in the world to embed its CMA subjects within master's degree programs in accredited universities; and allow those universities to examine students internally.
+There are other unique aspects to ICMA's education program.
+It was the first professional body in the world to embed its CMA subjects within master's degree programs in accredited universities, and to allow those universities to examine students internally.

-Entry Criteria for CMA (Australia) Program
+Entry criteria for CMA (Australia) program

 The CMA Preparatory Program is only open to those with a university degree in accounting or finance; or an MBA, or a recognised professional qualification in accounting/finance.
 Those not meeting these entry criteria need to complete the Graduate Management Accountant (GMA) or GMA Conversion program first.

-Assessments

-Those undertaking course at an ICMA Recognised Provider Institution are all examined by the ICMA:

-[A student must obtain a 50% pass grade, in the final assessment to pass the subject.
-Students obtaining less than 50% in the final assessment would Fail the subject.]

-Additional Certification Requirements

-In addition to passing the two subjects, one needs to have 5-years of business experience to qualify as a Certified Management Accountant (CMA).
+In addition to passing the two subjects, one needs to have 5 years of business experience to qualify as a Certified Management Accountant (CMA).